vandetho/kort-touk/README.md

 # Kort touk កត់ទុក (Note It Down in Khmer)
-offline personal and business finance management mobile.
+An offline personal and business finance management mobile app.